Klostar/Tolo-Fitness-App/README.md

 I want to be able to add a user to a class
 So that I can book their place

-Acceptance Criteria: Gym managers should be able to assign members to classes.

-View all customers assigned to a class
-As a gym manager
-I want to view all members assigned to a class
-So that I can see which classes are going to be busy

-Acceptance Criteria: Gym managers should be able to view a list of classes, and see the members that will be attending that class.

-User Stories - Possible Extensions
-Classes should have a maximum capacity
-As a gym manager
-I want to be able to assign a maximum capacity to a class So that the class can't be over-booked

-Acceptance Criteria: Gym managers should be able to give each class a maximum capacity Acceptance Criteria: Gym managers should not be able to assign members to a class that is already full.
-(At capacity)

 to run application in terminal ruby tolo_fitness_app.rb which will run sinatra then open localhost: 4567